samrith-s/sticky-react-table/README.md

 The cell props allow you to access the data for the entire row, and some additional information about the cell.
 This particularly helps in customizing the cell, based on the information or the data for that row.

-Every custom render function you use across the table, ex. `headerRenderer` and `cellRenderer`, get these props as t
+Every custom render function you use across the table, ex. `headerRenderer` and `cellRenderer`, get these props as the paramters of the renderer.

 ```js
 propTypes = {